shopwareLabs/sw-cli-tools/README.md

     --small: Show 3 columns of plugins in a short form --branch branch to checkout out
     names1…nameN - names of plugins to zip

+If the plugins contains a file in its root named `.sw-zip-blacklist`, the files/directories described there, will be excluded from zipping

 ### sw plugin:zip:dir
 Will zip the given plugin directory.
 DIRECTORY must point to the directory where the plugin bootstrap can be found.